Part II, chapter 10: Surviving spouse or common-law partner

 In order to qualify for this priority entitlement, the surviving spouse or common-law partner must:

-- Not be employed in the public service for an indeterminate period at the time the request is made.
+- Not be employed in the public service for an indeterminate period at the time the request is made;

 10.6 Duration of the entitlement

-- the day on which the spouse or common-law partner is appointed to a position in the public service for an indeterminate period; or
+- the day on which the spouse or common-law partner is appointed to a position in the public service for an indeterminate period;

 Note:

-The person with a priority entitlement is to be shown as SS 00 on the PIMS on-line Registration Form.
-This code indicates that the person is not an employee in the public service.
-In the event that the person with a priority entitlement is employed for a specified period (term) or has previously occupied a position in the public service on a term or casual basis, the group and level may serve as an indication for recommended groups and levels.
+In the event that the person with a priority entitlement is employed for a specified period or has previously occupied a position in the public service on a specified period or casual basis, the group and level may serve as an indication for recommended groups and levels.

 10.8 Appointment to a lower-level position

-The concept of lower-level (or higher-level) appointments does not apply to this priority entitlement.
-Appointments of these persons with a priority entitlement cannot result in eligibility for the reinstatement priority entitlement.
+Appointments of these persons with this type of priority entitlement cannot result in eligibility for the reinstatement priority entitlement.

-10.9 Documents required by the Public Service Commission to support registration
+10.9 Documents required by the Public Service Commission to support registration and activation

 Note:

-All supporting documents to be provided to the PSC Priority Entitlements Consultant as soon as possible but no later than 10 working days following registration.
+All supporting documents must be provided to the PSC Priority Entitlements Consultant no later than 10 working days following activation of the registration in PIMS.

 10.10 Supporting tools

-The PSC has developed the following tools, which organizations may wish to adapt to their needs for the implementation of the priority entitlement, including the registration of persons who may be interested in benefitting from it:
+The PSC has developed the following tools, which organizations may wish to adapt to their needs for the implementation of the priority entitlement, including the registration and activation of persons who may be interested in benefitting from it:

 10.11 Considerations for effective administration